buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 3. Chapter Structure

-Structurally Chapter 2's sections are consistent:
+Structurally Chapter 2’s sections are consistent:

 + Introduction:		2.1.0
 + Part 1:			2.1.1
 + Part 2:			2.1.2

 I think they should all follow the same rhythm (This is me and my OCD!
-I like consistency – except for outliers, like the 'A Library of Elements' section in Chapter 2, which won't fit.)
+I like consistency – except for outliers, like the ‘A Library of Elements’ section in Chapter 2, which won’t fit.)

 4. Selected Bold Text

 This chapter needs selected bold text, like Chapter 2.
-Do this once I've paased it over to Kyle for editing.
+Do this once I’ve paased it over to Kyle for editing.

 -->